 - The stat is a great pointer for any IT department looking to improve; and, probably more importantly, a great hook for them when seeking the additional budget required to improve.

 You’d have thought that after all these years – and after all the reports, presentations, and blogs – that customer satisfaction would be right up there as a key metric, or key performance indicator (KPI), along with financial, efficiency, and service-level measures.
-But, as the HDI chart below shows, less than halve of respondent organizations measure customer satisfaction; and, very surprisingly, only 52% of high-maturity organizations measure it.
+But, as the HDI ITSM stats chart below shows, fewer than half of respondent organizations measure customer satisfaction; and, very surprisingly, only 52% of high-maturity organizations measure it.

 In some ways, one could argue that it’s at odds with the previous stat on business-outcome-based goals (as is the even lower level of revenue generation measurement use).
 Unless, of course, the high level of service level agreement (SLA)-based measures is assumed to be a reliable proxy of how well IT services and support are meeting business needs and goals?

 Even with this reasoning, I’m still surprised at the low level of “interest” in customer satisfaction.

 The use of popular ITSM frameworks and methodologies is somewhat counterintuitive

 One would think that high-maturity organizations have far more ITSM frameworks and methodologies in play.
 On the one hand, this is true but, on the other, Figure 11 from the HDI report shows two interesting deviations in its ITSM stats:

 - High-maturity IT organizations are the lowest users of ITIL, the most popular ITSM best practice framework – even lower than their low-maturity peers